inventhouse/statemachine/sled.md

 If an input does not match any rule for the current state, an exception is raised with a short trace of recent transitions; the depth of this trace can be set or additional tracing can be enabled with `-t/--trace`.

-Named rules can be defined with `-r/--named-rules` and start with a delimiter character of our choice follwed by 7 fields:
+Named rules can be defined with `-r/--named-rules` and start with a (non-whitespace) delimiter character of our choice follwed by 7 fields:

     :name:test:arg:dst:action:arg:tag